Som-Nath-Ghosh/Back-to-Basic/README.md

 # Back-to-Basic
-Explore the total basics of python and also few important basic libraries
+initial.py = Explore the total basics of python and also few important basic libraries seaborn basics = The basics of plotting the data with the help of seaborn library